Ayun Halliday papers, 1990-2025

 The first seven of these series comprise Halliday's personal writings and works including books, plays, artwork, and the zine East Village Inky.
 The collection also includes correspondence and ephemera related to her publications, as well as items associated with workshops and speaking engagements given by Halliday about underground press publications, female travel, autobiographical writing, and other topics.

-The final two series represent more than 200 zines and works Halliday collected from others artists obtained primarily through trade with other creators.
+The final two series represent hundreds of zines and works Halliday collected from others artists obtained primarily through trade with other creators.
+In a 2025 accession, Halliday describes these as a "buncha zines by female and female-identified publisher-creators."
 These publications span a wide range of subjects intended for both adults and children including feminism, motherhood, child rearing, New York City, zines, art, music, travel, food and cooking, body image and consciousness, sexual education, and more.

 - Biographical / historical: